ocheffert/Notebooks---Master-thesis/README.md

 ## Current examples

 - The simple pendulum problem (`pendulum.ipynb`) shows how to deal with a high index DAEs system.
 Many constrained mechanical problems are naturally described by a system of index 3 DAEs.
+A robotic manipulator of 2 linked arms is also a good example of a high index DAEs system and is described in `robot.ipynb`.
+- `transistor.ipynb` shows how to model a transistor amplifier with a index 1 DAEs system.
+We show it suffices to write the basic law of electricity to solve the problem unlike the ODEs form which must be derived by mathematical developments.
+- `robertson.ipynb` shows how to solve the Robertson problem with a index 1 DAEs system.
+This problem is a stiff one and the solvers can be compared based on their ability to solve stiff problems.
+- `cstr.ipynb` shows how to solve a CSTR problem with a index 1 DAEs system.
+The CSTR is controlled by a PID controller.

 ## Structure